nhsx/AnalyticsUnit/content/digest/kevin-digest-002.md

 If you have ever written code, then you have written a bug.
 Opening sentence and shots fired, although, this really should not be a controversial statement.
 I have and I suspect you have too, so what steps can we take to verify our code is trustworthy?
 Writing idiomatic code helps and makes it easier for us and for others, following the generally accepted conventions of your chosen language and software engineering, to read and fix the code.
-However, when all is said and done, unit testing can assist you in ensuring you have sustainably updateable code that is trustworthy.
+However, when all is said and done, unit testing can assist you in ensuring you have sustainably updatable code that is trustworthy.

 A unit test is defined as an automated test that verifies a small piece of code in isolation.
 Better software design, is not the goal of unit testing.
-Unit test help to fight software entropy, reduce technical debt and maintain the quality of your code as you extend and imporve the codebase.
+Unit test help to fight software entropy, reduce technical debt and maintain the quality of your code as you extend and improve the codebase.
 Inadvertently, the process of writing good unit tests may highlight where the code is difficult to isolate and test, indirectly pushing for better software design.
 Unit tests provide fast feedback when updating code, however being able to test code does not mean the code or the tests are well-written.
-Production code and test code are both still code and as such passing tests must also be maintained when changes are made to the code, infrastructure or upstream dependncies.
+Production code and test code are both still code and as such passing tests must also be maintained when changes are made to the code, infrastructure or upstream dependencies.
 The diagnostic power of tests reduces when tests are not maintained increasing the chance of a serious regression (bug).
-Unit testing must be adopted as part of a general engineering culture, with continuos integration / continuous deployment (CI/CD) tools to assit in automating and monitoring test suites and help triage points of failure.
+Unit testing must be adopted as part of a general engineering culture, with continuous integration / continuous deployment (CI/CD) tools to assist in automating and monitoring test suites and help triage points of failure.

 At the heart of a unit test is a unit of code.
 So, what is a unit of code?
 An isolated block of code --simples.
 Well, you will not be surprised to know that there are two schools of thought on what constitutes a unit of code, the 'classical' and 'mockist' school.
 The two schools differ on the: